 Jeremy Purvis was appointed a Liberal Democrat working peer in August 2013, taking the title Lord Purvis of Tweed.
 He was born at the mouth of the river in Berwick-upon-Tweed and represented its source as Member of the Scottish Parliament for Tweeddale, Ettrick & Lauderdale (2003-2011).
 When elected he was the youngest constituency MSP and he is one of the youngest ever Life Peers.
-Jeremy is currently the Liberal Democrat Lords spokesman for International Affairs, International Development and International Trade.
+Jeremy is currently the Liberal Democrat Lords Spokesman for Foreign Affairs, International Development and International Trade.

 In Parliament he successfully steered through the House of Lords the International Development (Official Development Assistance Target) Act 2015, establishing in law the UK’s annual commitment to reach the 0.7% of GNP for overseas development assistance.
 In the 2015-16 session he introduced a Constitutional Convention Bill to establish a British citizen led constitutional convention to renew British democracy.

 Jeremy is a member of the House of Lords European Affairs Committee and a former member of the International Relations Committee.
 He served on the Executive Committee member of the Commonwealth Parliamentary Association (UK) and the Executive Committee of the British Group of the Inter Parliamentary Union.
 He is co-chair and office holder of a number of All Party Parliamentary Groups on constitutional reform, the Global Goals, human rights, democratic participation and supporting Scottish industries such as textiles and whisky.

 Jeremy has extensive experience in private sector consultancy and governance advice to conflict and post conflict states, especially in the Middle East.
 He is an effective facilitator and chair and has conducted high level facilitation in the Gulf, Middle East, North Africa, sub Saharan Africa and Asia.